Faur/deep-reinforcement-learning/README.md

 ### Credits
-Everything in this repository is, unless otherwise noted, created by me, Toke Faurby.
+Everything in this repository is, unless otherwise noted, created by me, **Toke Faurby**.
 Please observe the license.